toaq/resources/jargon.md

     For example, we can describe a predicate like dua as (c 0) – the first place is concrete, the second place is a predication.

+Template slots:

+    Slots in a property, identified by ja (the lambda quantifier)